mohdbinharun56/mohdbinharun56/README.md

 ### 🚀 About me
 I am currently a student at the American International University-Bangladesh (AIUB), I am passionate and diving into the web development.

-- 🎓 Education: Bachelor of science in Compute Science 4th year
+- 🎓 Education: Bachelor of science in Compute Science
 - 🔭 working on github
 - 📫 reach me: binharun256@gmial.com